 Bellroy’s Duo Work Bag packs a lot of functionality into an understated, clean design that suits formal and informal work settings alike.
 Top carry handles, a removable shoulder strap and a luggage pass-through sleeve provide portability options.
 The bag has a padded 15″ laptop compartment and a variety of additional pockets organize work tools, EDC and travel items.
 Plus it’s expandable when you need extra packing space.
 Rounding things off is a durable, water-resistant build that will protect your gear from the elements while looking stylish every step of the way.

-With its lightweight yet durable build and sleek lines, the Jeremey Small Ripstop Satchel cuts a dashing figure in the workplace.
-Made from waxed cotton fabric with silicon buckled closures, and fitted with a soft leather base, it won’t you down during the commute.
-A quick-access back pocket stashes small essentials, while the main compartment suits minimalist loads and includes a padded tablet pocket.
+With its lightweight yet durable build and sleek lines, the Jeremey Small Waxed Cotton Satchel cuts a dashing figure in the workplace.
+Made from waxed cotton fabric with a bridle leather strap and buckle closures, it won’t weigh you down during the commute.
+A quick-access back pocket stashes small essentials, while the main compartment suits minimalist loads and includes space for a tablet.

 Best cycling messengers for professionals

 With its stealthy looks, weatherproof and durable build and versatile design, the Restrap Pack Messenger Bag wheels smoothly from the cycle commute to the office.
 The tough 1000D Cordura build rolls with demanding use and there’s a stabilizer strap for enhanced load stability during active use.
 The bag fits a 13″ laptop and has sufficient space to stash a change of clothes if needed.